How Much Is Pet Insurance?

 What are add-ons?

-If you want to maximize your coverage, Lemonade offers optional preventative care plans: the basic Preventative, Preventative+ and Puppy/Kitten Preventative (tailored for puppies/kittens and adult pets).
+If you want to maximize your coverage, Lemonade offers optional preventative care plans, including the basic Preventative package, the Preventative+ package, and the Puppy/Kitten Preventative package (tailored for puppies/kittens as they grow into adulthood).

 Lemonade pet preventative care